tauri-apps/tauri-docs/docs/testing/webdriver/example/selenium.md

 }
 ```

-We have a script which runs [Mocha] as a test framework exposed as the `test` command.
+We have a script that runs [Mocha] as a test framework exposed as the `test` command.
 We also have various dependencies
 that we will be using to run the tests.
 [Mocha] as the testing framework, [Chai] as the assertion library, and
 [`selenium-webdriver`] which is the Node.js [Selenium] package.

 <details><summary>Click me if you want to see how to set a project up from scratch</summary>

-If you wanted to install the dependencies from scratch, just run the following command.
+If you want to install the dependencies from scratch, just run the following command.

 <Tabs groupId="package-manager"
 defaultValue="yarn"